5446-boop/PDF/README.md

-# PDF Highlighter
+# PDF Highlighter 2.0

-A PyQt5-based PDF viewer and highlighter that allows searching and highlighting text in PDF documents.
+A powerful PyQt5-based PDF viewer and highlighter application that allows searching, highlighting, and managing text in PDF documents with an intuitive interface.

 ## Features
-- Load and view PDF files
+- 📄 Load and view PDF files seamlessly
-- Search for text within PDFs
+- 🔍 Advanced text search capabilities
-- Highlight text with custom colors
+- 🎨 Customizable highlight colors
-- Remove highlights with double-click
+- ⚡ Quick highlight removal with double-click
-- Save PDFs with highlights
+- 💾 Save PDFs with highlights preserved
+- 📊 Detailed logging and debug options
+- 🎯 Results table with page numbers and counts
-- Log window for operation tracking
+- ⌨️ Keyboard shortcuts for common actions

 ## Installation